A story connecting Lake Inawashiro, Asaka Canal, Asaka Land Development

 In 1882, the construction of the Asaka Canal of 52.1 km with 78 km of flood-control channels was completed after about three years, through the labor of 850,000 people and approx. 1/3 of the Japanese national budget of the time.
 During the opening of the canal, tens of thousands of people came together to pray for the success of the canal, including many key government officials.
 The land that was irrigated by the canal grew from 4,000 ha of rice acreage to over 10,000 ha at its peak.
 The crop yields of approx. 4,500 tons grew more than tenfold, making the area incredibly fruitful.
 Also, with the flow of clean water all year round, the breeding of koi carp flourished.
 Becoming Japan’s largest producer of koi carp, this development greatly enriched the local food culture.

-In the latter half of the Meiji-Period, the canal’s height difference was also utilized and the Numagami Power Plant was constructed using the latest technology.
+In the latter half of the Meiji-Period, the canal’s height difference was also utilized and the Numagami Power Station was constructed using the latest technology.
 From there, they managed to transmit electricity of 11,000v to Koriyama which was located 23 km away, making it the longest high-voltage power transmission achieved in Japan at the time, sending a shockwave through the country.
 This power supply allowed the paper- and cotton industries to develop in Koriyama.
-Subsequently, the power transmission to Tokyo from the newly built power plant on the west side of Lake Inawashiro using the Jurokkyo Sluice was highly praised for being the 3rd longest high-voltage power transmission in the world at that time, and greatly supported the modernization of Japan.
+Subsequently, the power transmission to Tokyo from the newly built Power Station on the west side of Lake Inawashiro using the Jurokkyo Sluice was highly praised for being the 3rd longest high-voltage power transmission in the world at that time, and greatly supported the modernization of Japan.
 Also, as a result of the land development many people gathered, which led to the opening of schools to foster education, the opening of banks and construction of railroads.

 The Asaka Land Development and Asaka Canal Works were achieved through the use of the strategic location and the gathering and harmonious coexistence of a great diversity of people, goods, technology and culture from the entire country.
 Through the rapid development of agriculture, industry and enterprise, the success is still handed down the generations to this day.
 For Ōkubo, who had been so passionate about the Asaka Land Development for Japan’s modernization, it became the foundation for the fulfilment of his ‘final dream.’